 D-107.c: Fluctuations in Earnings

-Boards must be aware that a customer may have income fluctuations during the three-month income calculation period.
+Boards must inform staff members that a customer may have income fluctuations during the three-month income calculation period.
 Income fluctuations that occur during the three months are calculated separately and averaged over the appropriate time period in accordance with local procedures.

 Fluctuations in earnings during sustained employment are income amounts that differ due to any of the following: